aureus123/catalogs/README.md

 - Use cross-identification algorithm based on a matching that maximizes likelihood (see bibliography) instead of simple angular distance thresholds.
 - Write a list of all double stars from footnotes of Resultados del Observatorio Nacional Argentino, [Vol XVI](https://articles.adsabs.harvard.edu/cgi-bin/iarticle_query?journal=RNAO.&volume=0016&type=SCREEN_THMB) (only declinations -22, -23 and -24 were transcripted at the moment) and perform a cross-identification of that CD volume with a modern catalog.
 - Correct typo error of all CD catalog.
+- Usually, the supplementary letter of BD/SD/CD designations is ignored.
+Revise it.
 - Refactor code!
 Consider Jupyter Lab and AstroPy instead of C++ code.

 ### Bibliography